-Choosing body skincare products that are water based, oil free or non comedogenic will also help to naturally keep your pores clear.
+Choosing body skincare products that are water based, oil free or non comedogenic will also help to naturally keep your pores clear and help to get rid of acne on your back.
 This includes sun creams – oil based sun creams can increase sweating and block the pores leading to acne spots and breakouts.

-Try to ditch the sugary, fatty, processed foods and eat a diet rich in fresh fruits, vegetables, lean protein from poultry, fish, nuts, seeds and beans and whole grains.
+Try to ditch the sugary, fatty, processed foods and limit your alcohol intake.
+Eat a diet rich in fresh fruits, vegetables, lean protein from poultry, fish, nuts, seeds and beans and whole grains.

 A build-up of sweat can lead to flare ups of back acne.
 It’s therefore important to shower as soon as possible after exercise or any other activity such as sex that causes you to sweat.

 Physical stress on the skin can also lead to acne.
 Things such as tight fitting collared shirts and wearing a rucksack can physically irritate the skin, cause pore blockages or lead to sweating.
 This leads to a type of acne called acne mechanica.